sensedeep/senselogs/README.md

 ### SenseLogs Class API

-The SenseLogs class provides the public API for SenseLogs and public properties..
+The SenseLogs class provides the public API for SenseLogs and public properties.

 ### SenseLogs Constructor